SHASHI77777/Bankist-App/README.md

 ->**Currency Formatting**: Formatted transaction amounts as currency using the appropriate locale and currency code.

-->**Summary Display**: Presented a summary of total deposits, withdrawals, and earned interest for each account.
+->**Summary Display**: Presented a summary of each account's total deposits, withdrawals, and earned interest.

 ->**Loan Request**: Enabled users to request loans, with validation based on previous transaction history.